Spring 2014 Program:

 Jonathan Fanning 05F, on the far right, at the National Museum of Australia in Canberra, Australia.
 Jonathan participated in this exchange program in the fall of 2007.

-The exchange is open to qualified students who are in good academic standing.
-Please contact the global education office if you are interested.
+This exchange is open to qualified students who are in good academic and behavioral standing.

 Semester 1: February-June